maksonlee/manifest-subscription/src/main/resources/Documentation/about.md

 * Projects in the manifests are assumed to be on the server.
 (There is no check currently so it's a potential source of error.)
 * Snapshot manifests are generated when the source manifests are updated
+* Parsed manifests are kept in memory for quick lookup

 ```